?>

 However, larger commercial agreements may have a slim chance of success.

-First, the credit agreement recovery clause has to clearly define the commercial customer?s obligation.
+First, the credit agreement recovery clause has to clearly define the commercial customer???s obligation.
 It is prudent to also define what types of costs are covered by the term collection costs.
 The agreement must also be signed.
 If suing on a large commercial account, the costs can be added to the Notice Of Civil Claim.
 Whether you will actually get the collection costs included in the Judgment is up to the Judge.

 It should be kept in mind that when the collection costs are included in a Civil Claim the debtor can probably use it as a valid dispute.